nuejs/nue/packages/examples/simple-blog/blog/class-naming-strategies.md

 Overall, CSS is a uniquely visual language, with a direct impact on user-facing design.
 By embracing its connection to the design process, both designers and developers can build interfaces that are engaging and "CSS-native".
 The closer these roles work together, the better the end result. (edited)

+## Conclusion

+In conclusion, thoughtfully naming CSS classes, IDs, and other selectors is an important part of keeping stylesheets scalable and maintainable.
+Use semantic, descriptive names that communicate what a selector is styling.
+Implement methodical naming conventions and structures for better organization.

 ``` .pink
 .pink {
   background-image: linear-gradient(#e879f9, #ec4899);